-Our editor weaves her way across the state to visit five sheep and alpaca farms that you can visit, too.
+One editor weaves her way across the state to visit five sheep and alpaca farms that you can visit, too.
 Alpaca and sheep farmers think fiber is fun, and they are passionate about the critters they care for.

-Photo by Gregory Holden
+Photo courtesy of Gregory Holden

 If sheep are supposed to be timid, Hugo missed the orientation lecture.
 Perhaps this attention-seeking brown sheep felt like a black sheep in a barnyard filled with smaller, lighter-colored companions, but he seemed determined to claim his 15 minutes of fame from a visiting magazine editor.